Published 6 Jul 2020

 Draw attendees or participants to your game with straightforward rules and familiar game structures.
 Bold graphics and colours lure players to a game, but what gets players ‘hooked’ is the process of learning the gameplay.
 Once they are invested in the game, encouraging them towards a goal of completing a form or a survey becomes easier.

-Game elements appear in everyday examples like LinkedIn profile completion (with a progress bar) and frequent flyer points.
-It’s easy to overlook these elements and their importance in driving customers towards desired behaviours.
+Examples of gamification elements appear in every day like LinkedIn profile completion (with a progress bar) and frequent flyer points.
+It’s easy to overlook these elements and their importance in driving customers toward desired behaviors.
 Begin by setting goals before introducing gamification.

 With all the possibilities of gamification, designing your own can seem like a daunting task.
 Here’s a quick checklist of questions to get you started: